uvalib/monorepo/src/defAbbrev.md

 **B&L**: Boni & Liveright

-**backstrip**:  Portion of a book jacket that covers the spine and remainsnvisible when a book is shelved between other books.
-Backstrips of MLnjackets commonly displayed the title running vertically toward the footnor bottom of the jacket.
-Author’s names were usually displayednhorizontally at the top of the jacket, and the imprint “Modern Library”nappeared horizontally at the foot, along with a Modern Library device.nIt was also common for titles to be displayed horizontally.
-The only MLnjackets with titles running vertically toward the top were printed innEngland for the British publisher Hamish Hamilton, who imported a numbernof ML books in sheets in the late 1930s and sold them with tipped-inntitle pages and his own bindings and jackets.
+**backstrip**:  Portion of a book jacket that covers the spine and remains visible when a book is shelved between other books.
+Backstrips of ML jackets commonly displayed the title running vertically toward the foot or bottom of the jacket.
+Author’s names were usually displayed horizontally at the top of the jacket, and the imprint “Modern Library” appeared horizontally at the foot, along with a Modern Library device.
+It was also common for titles to be displayed horizontally.
+The only ML jackets with titles running vertically toward the top were printed in England for the British publisher Hamish Hamilton, who imported a number of ML books in sheets in the late 1930s and sold them with tipped-in title pages and his own bindings and jackets.

-**bibliographical edition**: Bibliographers define all copies of a work printed from a givenntypesetting as part of the same edition.
-In the context of the ModernnLibrary, which printed all of its books from plates, an edition can bendefined as all copies of a work printed from plates made from the samentypesetting.
-In this bibliography the source of the plates used by thenML is always indicated; thereafter for the sake of convenience thisnbibliography uses the phrase “Modern Library edition” to refer tonfamilies of Modern Library printings made from the same plates.
+**bibliographical edition**: Bibliographers define all copies of a work printed from a given typesetting as part of the same edition.
+In the context of the Modern Library, which printed all of its books from plates, an edition can be defined as all copies of a work printed from plates made from the same typesetting.
+In this bibliography the source of the plates used by the ML is always indicated; thereafter for the sake of convenience this bibliography uses the phrase “Modern Library edition” to refer to families of Modern Library printings made from the same plates.

 **BOMC**: Book-of-the-Month Club

 **c**.: Circa (approximately), used with dates.
 Example c.
 1940

-**cancel, cancellation**: These terms refer to the removal of one or more leaves from a printed book, usually because of errors in the text, censorship, or othernlegal issues.
-Canceled leaves are often replaced by newly printednleaves with altered text.
-Single replacement leaves and inserted foldsnare usually pasted to the stub of the canceled leaf; insertedngatherings may be sewn in.
+**cancel, cancellation**: These terms refer to the removal of one or more leaves from a printed book, usually because of errors in the text, censorship, or other legal issues.
+Canceled leaves are often replaced by newly printed leaves with altered text.
+Single replacement leaves and inserted folds are usually pasted to the stub of the canceled leaf; inserted gatherings may be sewn in.

-In the collation, canceled leaves are indicated by a minus sign; leavesnthat are canceled and replaced by newly printed leaves are indicated bynthe plus/minus sign (±).
-Leaves that are inserted/added without thencancellation of printed leaves are indicated by a plus sign.
-Cancelsnmade prior to publication are usually found in all copies of the firstnprinting.
-The first ML printing of Joyce, *Dubliners* (129.1a) appearsnto be an example of this.
-In all copies examined, the first leaf of thenintroduction to the ML edition has been cut out and replaced by a newlynprinted leaf.
+In the collation, canceled leaves are indicated by a minus sign; leaves that are canceled and replaced by newly printed leaves are indicated by the plus/minus sign (±).
+Leaves that are inserted/added without the cancellation of printed leaves are indicated by a plus sign.
+Cancels made prior to publication are usually found in all copies of the first printing.
+The first ML printing of Joyce, *Dubliners* (129.1a) appears to be an example of this.
+In all copies examined, the first leaf of the introduction to the ML edition has been cut out and replaced by a newly printed leaf.

-Cancels made following publication are usually found in the portion ofnthe printing that remained in the publisher’s warehouse after thenproblem was discovered.
-See *Anthology of American Negro Literature*n(183.a).
+Cancels made following publication are usually found in the portion of the printing that remained in the publisher’s warehouse after the problem was discovered.
+See *Anthology of American Negro Literature* (183.a).

-**Cerf Papers**: Bennett Cerf Papers, Columbia University Rare Book andnManuscript Library.
+**Cerf Papers**: Bennett Cerf Papers, Columbia University Rare Book and Manuscript Library.

 **cf**.: Abbreviation for Latin *confer* (compare).